 The package includes State Bills (SB) 253 and 261, which would require companies to disclose their greenhouse gas emissions and climate-related financial risks, respectively.
 (See more details on the bills here.)

 Michael Littenberg, Ropes & Gray partner and global head of the firm’s ESG, CSR and Business and Human Rights practice, advises leading public and private companies, asset managers and trade associations on ESG and corporate social responsibility.
 With more than 30 years of ESG-related experience, Michael is widely viewed as one of the leading practitioners globally in this rapidly evolving area.
-He joined us to answer questions on the upcoming California bills; read our discussion below.
+He joined us in March 2023 to answer questions on the upcoming California bills; read our discussion below.